 Introduction

-The dating process of archaeological records can be of uttermost importance for the deep understanding of ancient civilizations and their development.
-Given this need of a certain collocation in the temporal line, the absolute dating techniques have in time completely complemented the archaeological relative approach [1-3].
+The dating process of archaeological records can be of the utmost importance for an in-depth understanding of ancient civilisations and their development.
+Given the need for accurate temporal collocation, absolute dating techniques have, over time, completely complemented the archaeological relative approach [1]-[3].

-Luminescence is a very suitable parameter for characterizing cultural heritage objects, being directly proportional to some intrinsic characteristics of the material.
-Therefore, out-of-context objects can also be investigated [4, 5].
-The team at University of Torino extensively applies in this field various luminescence-based techniques, such as ionoluminescence [6-9] and X-ray luminescence [10], always pursuing the development of customised instrumentation tailored for archaeological and artistic samples.
-Since 2007, a thermoluminescence (TL) dating laboratory has been developed at the Physics Department, in collaboration with the National Institute of Nuclear Physics (INFN) and TecnArt S.r.l., a small enterprise dedicated to scientific analyses for cultural heritage and founded as a spin-off of the University of Torino.
-In the first decade of activity, the TL dating laboratory has provided an excellent support to the archaeological surveys in the nearby Piedmont area [11, 12].
-The laboratory, the only one present in Piedmont and one of the few operating TL dating and authentication in Italy, has been progressively expanded with new instruments and methods that are presented in this work.
+Luminescence is a suitable parameter for characterising cultural heritage objects, being directly proportional to some of the intrinsic characteristics of the material.
+Therefore, out-of-context objects can also be investigated [4], [5].
+The team at the University of Torino extensively applies various luminescence-based techniques, such as ionoluminescence [6]-[9] and X-ray luminescence [10], to this field, always pursuing the development of customised instrumentation tailored to archaeological and artistic samples.
+In 2007, a thermoluminescence (TL) dating laboratory was opened in the Physics Department, in collaboration with the National Institute of Nuclear Physics (INFN) and TecnArt Srl, a small enterprise dedicated to the scientific analysis of cultural heritage founded as a spin-off of the University of Torino.
+In its first decade of activity, the TL dating laboratory has provided excellent support to archaeological surveys in the nearby Piedmont area [11], [12].
+The laboratory, the only one in Piedmont and one of the few providing TL dating and authentication in Italy, has been progressively expanded with new instruments and methods, which are presented in this work.

-The employment of the TL phenomena for dating purposes was introduced by Aitken and his group in the 60s of the last century [13, 14] and is nowadays widely employed [15-18].
-The technique allows to obtain the age of a fired clay object by measuring the natural radiation absorbed in some of its compositional minerals (e.g. quartz and feldspars) since the last firing.
-The luminous signal emitted by the material, when heated at a few hundred degrees Celsius in laboratory, is proportional to this absorbed dose [19].
-This means that not only the absorbed dose (paleodose) is to be known, but also the dose rate at which the artefact has been subjected in time (annual dose), that depends from the environmental conditions and varies with the geographical area [20-22].
-The age can be consequently calculated by the simple ratio between the two quantities.
+The use of the TL process for dating purposes was introduced by Aitken et al. in the 1960s [13], [14] and is widely employed nowadays [15]-[18].
+The technique allows the determination of the age of a fired clay object by measuring the natural radiation absorbed in some of its compositional minerals (e.g. quartz and feldspars) since the last firing.
+The luminous signal emitted by the material, when heated at a few hundred degrees Celsius in the laboratory, is proportional to the absorbed dose [19].
+This means that not only the absorbed dose (palaeodose) is discovered, but also the dose rate to which the artefact has been subjected over time (annual dose), which depends on environmental conditions and varies according to the geographical area [20]-[22].
+Consequently, the age can be calculated by the simple ratio between the two quantities.

-A lot of measurements are therefore required for a complete dating.
-First of all, the paleodose shall be evaluated by recording the TL signal from subsamples exposed to increasing doses of artificial irradiation from β sources.
-This is precisely known as the additive method [13].
-The effective dose in Gray (the only component of the paleodose when there are no supralinearity effects) can then be extrapolated via a linear regression of the integrated TL signal versus the corresponding value of added artificial dose.
-The temperature interval to be used for integration is defined by the so-called “plateau test”, that identifies the most thermally-stable defect energy levels to be taken into account for a correct evaluation of the age [13, 14, 23].
-The data needed to calculate the annual dose are then collected by measuring the artefact α activity (caused by decay chain events of Uranium and Thorium atoms contained in the clay matrix), the environmental dose rate and the 40K isotope concentration in the material.
-In addition, further corrections for water absorption, supralinearity of the TL signal and anomalous fading [13, 14, 24] are performed.
-The high accuracy of all these measurements yields an error on the final date generally lower than 15%, or than 5% in some favourable cases [25].
+Several measurements are therefore required to provide a complete dating.
+First, the palaeodose should be evaluated by recording the TL signal from the subsamples exposed to increasing doses of artificial irradiation from β sources.
+This is known as the additive method [13].
+The effective dose in grays (the only component of the palaeodose in which there are no supralinearity effects) can then be extrapolated via a linear regression of the integrated TL signal versus the corresponding value of the added artificial dose.
+The temperature interval to be used for integration is defined by the ‘plateau test’, which identifies the most thermally stable defect energy levels to be taken into account for a correct evaluation of the age [13], [14], [23].
+The data needed to calculate the annual dose are then collected by measuring the artefact α activity (caused by the decay chain events of uranium and thorium atoms contained in the clay matrix), the environmental dose rate and the 40K-isotope concentration in the material.
+In addition, further corrections for water absorption, the supralinearity of the TL signal and anomalous fading [13], [14], [24] are conducted.
+The high accuracy of all these measurements yields a final-date error that is generally lower than 15%, or even 5% in more favourable cases [25].